andrew/ultimate-awesome/README.md

 - [awesome-gpt](https://github.com/Tungtono/awesome-gpt) - A curated list of awesome ChatGPT-related applications, software, tools, resources.
 - [awesome-3d-photography](https://github.com/wentianli/awesome-3d-photography) - A paper list of 3D photography and cinemagraph.
 - [awesome-text-style-transfer](https://github.com/yd1996/awesome-text-style-transfer) - A list of resources about Text Style Transfer.
-- [awesome-turkish-nlp](https://github.com/yusufusta/awesome-turkish-nlp) - A curated list of awesome Turkish language processing libraries, models, resources and datasets.
-The main focus is on open source tools, downloadable data and research papers with code.
 - [awesome-chip](https://github.com/bartjakobs/awesome-chip) - A curated list of awesome CHIP related projects.
 Many of the links are down :(.
 - [fucking-awesome-privacy](https://github.com/Correia-jpv/fucking-awesome-privacy) - Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.